 Elizabeth gained respectability, perhaps, but as a married woman, she was – like her peers – little more than her husband’s personal possession.
 Women could not sue or take out contracts in their own name and had no rights over property or the custody of their children.
 It was only in the last century that women have gained the rights to buy, sell and own property, run their own businesses and gain access rights to their own children.

 The young mother of two little boys, Elizabeth was dominated by the much older Robert, who in time became an alcoholic and a serial abuser of his child bride.
 She would later confess ‘she would never have married him except for her mother.’
-Before colonial newspapers revealed these intimate details, however, they together ran a successful, if illegal, sly-grog shanty at the crossroads to the Mansfield and Jamieson townships in Victoria’s high country.
+Before colonial newspapers revealed these intimate details, however, the couple ran a successful, if illegal, sly-grog shanty at the crossroads to the Mansfield and Jamieson townships in Victoria’s high country.
 Fuelled by unlimited access to the shanty’s stock of alcohol, Robert would become seriously drunk and brutally beat his wife.
 Around midnight on 11 April 1863, he paid the ultimate price for his escalating violence when a single shotgun blast shattered his skull, killing him instantly.